The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 Our particular column of interest here was the number of people who identified as Hispanic or Latino.

-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 99.6% to 4.0%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 99.8% to 1.8%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Roma took the distinction of being the most Hispanic, while Iowa Park was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Roma took the distinction of being the most Hispanic or Latino, while Bridge City was the least Hispanic or Latino city.

 Roma is a city in Starr County, Texas, United States.
 The population was 9,765 at the 2010 census.
 The city is located along the Rio Grande, across from Ciudad Miguel Alemn in Tamaulipas, Mexico.